Skip to main contentArrow Right

 Testing the application

-Next, navigate to http://localhost:5173 on your browser and click the View Available Jobs button.
-Since you’re not authenticated, you will be redirected to the login page:
+On the home page, click View Available Jobs.
+Since you are not authenticated, you should be redirected to the login page.

 Fig: Login page